Sponsor and status

 Length: 3 pages

-This resolution was introduced on November 15, 2007, in a previous session of Congress, but was not enacted.
+This resolution was introduced on November 15, 2007, in a previous session of Congress, but it did not receive a vote.

 Nov 15, 2007

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.

 H.Res.
 831 (110th) was a simple resolution in the United States Congress.